Neeraj-OS-Developer/VoxSherpa-TTS/README.md

 **What's new in V2.1:**
 - 🔊 System-wide TTS engine — use VoxSherpa in any app (Chrome, WhatsApp, etc.)
 - 📄 PDF to Audio
-- 💾 Export audio as FLAC / M4A (in addition to WAV)
+- 📑 TXT to Audio

 **How to join:**
 1. Fill out the form below with your Gmail